malisas/schema-uml/README.md

 ### schema-uml motivation

 Avro and Protocol Buffers are schema-description languages.
-Schema files (e.g. [here](https://en.wikipedia.org/wiki/Protocol_Buffers#Example)) can get difficult to understand when there are lots of data structures and multiple files, so it is helpful to visualize the relationships between the data structures in a [UML diagram](https://en.wikipedia.org/wiki/Unified_Modeling_Language).
+Schema files (e.g. [here](https://en.wikipedia.org/wiki/Protocol_Buffers#Example)) can be difficult to understand when there are lots of data structures and multiple files, so it is helpful to visualize the relationships between the data structures in a [UML diagram](https://en.wikipedia.org/wiki/Unified_Modeling_Language).
+Example: [here](https://cdn.rawgit.com/malisas/schema-uml/master/example_svgs/master_uml_2016-03-07.svg)

 ### Contents of this directory